jRicciL/my-obsidian-digital-garden/_notes/🐠 Data Science Michigan/Applied Machine Learning/W4 - Naive Bayes.md

 #NaiveBayes

 ### A simple, probabilistic classifier family
-- Based on simple probabilistic models:
+- Based on *simple probabilistic models*:
 	- on how the data in *each class* might be generated
 - ==Naive== => **Features are conditionally independet**
 	- Because it assumes that each feature of an instance is independent (*little to no correlation*) of the other features